 When I approached digital marketing, I was looking for ways to break free from the usual 9-5 work and be on my own.
 The issue was that all the things that were most visible on the web ended up being the least useful.
 I shortly learned that visibility doesn’t mean relevancy.
 However, I wanted to put out there practical resources anyone could use to grow their business or at least to have a better understanding of the business world.

-Then I joined an Italian startup, in the Semantic Web space, called WordLift.
+Then I joined a tech startup.
 There I helped the company since the end of 2016 to develop its business operations.
 One thing that was clear to me since the first day was that a solid distribution strategy is critical for any company success.
-From there I set to learn anything I could about business modeling, business strategy, distribution strategies and growth marketing.
+From there I set to learn anything I could about business modeling, business strategy, distribution strategies, and growth marketing.

-If you follow along, you will be able to learn anything related to business growth, distribution, business modeling, and growth marketing.
+Thus, on FourWeekMBA you will be able to learn anything related to business growth, distribution, business modeling, and digital entrepreneurship.

 One of the most significant lessons learned when studying tech companies is how distribution and the ability to design a sustainable business model are among the most critical aspects.
 The more a company is based on a tech product or service, the more the founders will be technical people (engineers or programmers).
 While this is great and it allows to build an incredible product.
 That can also lead to oversight of proper sales and distribution strategies that will enable the business to take off and become sustainable, quickly!

-As Head of Business Development for WordLift, I focus on finding the right strategies, distributions, sales processes to speed up the growth of the business.
+As Head of Business Development, I also focused my efforts on finding the right strategies, distributions, sales processes to speed up the growth of digital businessed.
 It is critical never to lose focus on product and customers’ needs.
 From the encounter of a great product built on top of customers’ needs, distributed through the right channels, I believe any company can achieve success, quickly and sustainably.